The Bluestone Foundation

 The Teenage Cancer Trust works with schools to help educate young people about the early signs of cancer, encouraging them to get any worrying symptoms checked out as soon as possible.

-The Trust has 28 specialised units in hospitals across the UK and are staffed by specialist nurses and other professionals who know how to treat young people as an individual first, and
+The Trust has 28 specialised units in hospitals across the UK and are staffed by specialist nurses and other professionals who know how to treat young people as an individual first, and cancer diagnosis second.

 Teenage Cancer Trust is funding more services and staff than ever before, but there is still work to do to make sure it is able to reach every young person who needs support.